Autoenhance-ai/mudanca/README.md

 - [] Eventually port and open source as Open CV contrib module
 - [] Remove and disable debugging code
 - [] Validate inputsd
+- [] Create first release on github and pypi